-As your circumstances change, let your friends and family know what kind of help you need, such as assistance with managing your finances.
+As your circumstances change, let your friends and family know what kind of support you need, such as help with managing your finances.
 This is particularly important if you live on your own.
-But do remind them of what you can still do and retain as much independence as you feel you can.
+But also remind them of what you can still do and how they can help you to stay as independent as possible.

-Friends and family can read our guide Caring for someone with dementia to find out about the help and support available.
+Friends and family can read our guide Caring for someone with dementia to find out what support is available.
 Dementia UK's leaflet Sex and intimacy looks at ways people can remain loving and close as dementia progresses (see page 41).